Theatre Connect™ Spring 2023 Season

 Explore theatre & meet new friends in an affirming group for LGBTQIA+ teens (13 - 18)

-The UF Center for Arts in Medicine created Theatre Connect in the Summer of 2017 as a unique theatrical adventure for LGBTQ+ teens in partnership with the UF Health Youth Gender Clinic.
-This program has grown and evolved over 10 seasons to what it is today: an LGBTQ+ affirming theatre group that combines games and exercises with storytelling and discussion to build a safe, friendly, and creative community!
+The UF Center for Arts in Medicine created Theatre Connect™ in the Summer of 2017 as a unique theatrical adventure for LGBTQIA+ teens in partnership with the UF Health Youth Gender Program.
+This program has grown and evolved over the years to what it is today: an after-school LGBTQIA+ affirming theatre group (a.k.a troupe) that combines games and exercises with storytelling and discussion to build a safe, friendly, and creative community!

-Every season of Theatre Connect begins with the cast members (participants) "making the rules" for our group.
+Every season of Theatre Connect™ begins with the cast members (teens) developing a set of behavioral guidelines or "group agreements" for our group.
 These group agreements give each teen a voice in building our safe and supportive environment.
-The cast also develops individual goals to help guide the crew in selecting the activities for weekly rehearsals.
-Theatre Connect emphasizes voluntary participation, self-care, and fun.
-Activities may include:
+We encourage teens to share their needs and experiences responsibly and deemphasize oversharing or inappropriate disclosures during this discussion.
+The cast also develops goals and themes to help guide the crew in selecting activities and exercises for weekly rehearsals.
+Theatre Connect™ emphasizes voluntary participation, self-care, and fun.
+Areas of focus include:

 - Story-telling and world-building